davidgranstrom/scnvim-repl/README.md

 ## License

-The ruby program is copied from the original [scvim](https://github.com/supercollider/scvim) project with minor modifications, see `ruby/COPYING` for the full the license (GPLv3).
+The ruby program is copied from the original [scvim](https://github.com/supercollider/scvim) repo with minor modifications, see `ruby/COPYING` for the full the license (GPLv3).

 ```
-scnvim-repl - Use an external terminal as the sclang REPL.
+scnvim-repl - Use an external terminal as the sclang post window.
 Copyright © 2026 David Granström

 This program is free software: you can redistribute it and/or modify